browserengineering/book/book/embeds.md

 Now, as you might recall from [Chapter 13](animations.md), scrolling happens both inside `Browser` and inside `Tab`, to improve responsiveness.
-That was already quite complicated, so to keep things simple, we'll only support threaded scrolling on the root frame.
+That was already quite complicated, so to keep things simple we'll only support threaded scrolling on the root frame.
 We'll need a new commit parameter so the browser thread knows whether the root frame is focused: